nem035/js-async-fun/README.md

 This introduces trust issues with the other party executing our callback.
 We have to trust that they will call it in the exact way we need them to and exactly as many times as we need them to but we have no guarantees on how the code actually gets called and if it gets called at all.

-If we are executing multiple asynchronous code blocks, each with their own callback, the callbacks themselves do not provide us with a mechanism to "react" to their results in a sequential manner, other than nesting them within one another which would defy the purpose of concurrent ("parallel") asynchronous code since each async block would wait on the previous before running.
+If we are executing multiple asynchronous code blocks in concurrently (in "parallel"), each with their own callback, the callbacks themselves do not provide us with a mechanism to "react" to their results in a sequential manner.

 ```javascript
 getThingOneAsynchronously(function(value1) {